We are here

 learning to trust + have new relationships with others

 Often, dementia can decrease or eliminate someone's ability to communicate.
 Our engaging activities can give that back.
 We often see projects trigger long-term memories group members and their families believed were long-forgotten.
-We see smiles & hear laughter from group members whose families report they are typically depressed and withdrawn most of their days.
+We see smiles & hear laughter from clients whose families report they are typically depressed and withdrawn most of their days.

 Back to top